Current Conditions of the Northeast U.S. Shelf Ecosystem

 Current Report Summary

-- During the first half of 2020, sea surface temperatures in the Northeast U.S. Shelf Ecosystem continued to be above average.
-This follows a shift in thermal conditions that began around 2010.
+- During the last half of 2020, sea surface temperatures in the Northeast U.S. Shelf Ecosystem continued to be above average following a shift in thermal conditions that began around 2010.